 Trauma Center Designation

-The American College of Surgeons (ACS) play a valuable role in the evaluation and trauma center verification process.
+The American College of Surgeons (ACS) plays a valuable role in the evaluation and trauma center verification process.
 Trauma centers range from Level one designation to a level five designation.
-Trauma center readiness is key to the allocation of resources involved in a successful treatment plan, resuscitative care and interprofessional of a complex trauma patient.
+Trauma center readiness is key to the allocation of resources involved in a successful treatment plan, resuscitative care, and interprofessional of a complex trauma patient.
 Trauma care often takes on a multifaceted dimension with cultural, social and community ramifications.

 Trauma Triage Guidelines/Allocation of Resources

-In conclusion, mechanism of injury is the key to the successful creation of trauma triage guidelines through predictability of injury patterns and life-saving interventions.
+In conclusion, the mechanism of injury is the key to the successful creation of trauma triage guidelines through predictability of injury patterns and life-saving interventions.
 Studying injury patterns and population shifts afford us valuable data to assist in the assuage of circumstances leading up to a motor vehicle crash with prevention techniques, treatment changes as well as legislation focused on improving negative outcome potential and car manufacturer safety guidelines related to airbags and safety belts.